TanStack/query/docs/src/pages/guides/infinite-queries.md

 }))
 ```

-Manually removing a single of value from an individual page:
+Manually removing a single value from an individual page:

 ```js
 const newPagesArray = []